2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 At a high level, transfers into the sidechain occur when someone sends mainchain assets to an address controlled by a multi-signature Watchmen wallet.
 This effectively freezes the assets on the mainchain.
 Watchmen then validate the transaction and release the same amount of the associated asset within the sidechain.
 The released assets are sent to a sidechain wallet that can prove a claim to the original mainchain assets.
 This process effectively moves assets from the parent chain to the sidechain.

-To transfer assets back to the mainchain, a user initiates a special peg-out transaction on the sidechain.
+To transfer assets back to the main chain, a user initiates a special peg-out transaction on the side chain.
 This transaction is verified by Watchmen, who then sign a transaction spending from the multi-signature wallet they control on the main chain.
 A threshold number of participants in the federation must sign before the mainchain transaction before it becomes valid.
 When the Watchmen send an asset back to the main chain, they also destroy the corresponding amount on the side chain, effectively transferring the assets between blockchains.

 ## Setting up and Running Elements